See the About Us (Overview) page prior to clicking JOIN.

 Mac Coileáin was a sept in Ulster.
 Northern Ireland septs could account for the presence of the name in Scotland.

-Some of the project Collinses with Irish ancestry exhibit the Irish Type II haplotype.
+Some of the project Collinses with Irish ancestry exhibit what was once called the South Irish (R-CTS4466) haplotype.
 A bit of a surprise for us is the emergence of Alpine Celtic Collinses in Cork.
-Alpine Celtic (U152) is not thought to have had a major presence in Ireland.
+Alpine Celtic (R-U152) is not thought to have had a major presence in Ireland.